 The first thing to do is tour the old town’s streets and squares before entering the Cathedral.
 To help you out in this regard, in Santiago Tourism’s offices you can rent an audio-guide , or put your name down for one of the guided tours .
-We recommend waiting to enter the Cathedral until 12 noon to attend the pilgrim mass, when following a schedule of liturgical celebrations you can normally see the botafumeiro censer in action.
-Once inside the basilica, you should not miss the opportunity to visit the Cathedral rooftops .
+We recommend waiting to enter the Cathedral until 12 noon to attend the pilgrim mass, when following a schedule of liturgical celebrations you can normally see the botafumeiro censer in action. you should not miss the opportunity to visit the Pórtico de la Gloria or the Cathedral rooftops.

 First thing after lunch, we head towards the City of Culture of Galicia, Cidade da Cultura de Galicia (CdC).
 This magnificent and unusual building, by New Yorker architect Peter Eisenman, is a must.
 Besides, the City of Culture of Galicia organizes interesting temporary exhibitions and cultural activities which will only add to the visit.

 Back in the old town, we suggest a walk towards the two main parks and gardens that offer panoramic views of the monumental district: San Domingos de Bonaval and Alameda.
 Bonaval also features two interesting museums.
 That is the location of Galicia’s main ethnographic museum, Museo do Pobo Galego, housed in the rooms of the former convento of San Domingos de Bonaval , with a beautiful Gothic church and a fantastic baroque triple spiral staircase.